There is a particular world of stories that I was told, grew up within, and inherited.

 From the womb through my early 40s, my life was shaped by religion.
-I was steeped in doctrine (and dogma and patriarchy and misogyny) all of which had profound impact.
-Of course, there was goodness in all of this, as well; but the former did, eventually, make it too hard for me to sustain the latter.
+I was steeped in doctrine (and dogma and patriarchy and misogyny) all of which had, and still has, profound impact.
+Of course, there was goodness in all of this, as well; but eventually, it was more than I could make sense of or sustain.

 None of it was not to be questioned; certainly not walked away from.